DC FanDome: How to attend the free virtual convention, and what to watch for

-This year's virtual Comic-Con is in the books, but another virtual fan convention is headed to a computer near you.
+This year's virtual Comic-Con is in the books, but another virtual fan convention is headed to a computer near you this weekend.
 DC FanDome will take place in two parts -- the first runs for 24 hours, starting at 10 a.m.
 PT this Saturday, Aug.
 22. The second half follows on Sept.
 12.

-The event for fans of DC Comics will feature online panels, cosplay, fan art and comics, as well as special events for kids.
+The event, aimed at fans of DC Comics, will feature online panels, cosplay, fan art and comics, as well as special events for kids.
 The devoted DC fandom will be especially excited for looks at some long-awaited DC properties, including the Snyder Cut of Justice League, Robert Pattinson as The Batman and James Gunn's The Suicide Squad.

 What is it?